 - Students create something wonderfully unique using the “oops” and write a sentence to go along with the illustration

-- Bind the pages together to create a classroom book that reminds students that mistakes are encouraged, celebrated, and valued.
+- Bind the pages together to create a classroom environment book that reminds students that mistakes are encouraged, celebrated, and valued.

 Lauren Hodson is a middle school visual and computer art educator in Plymouth, Massachusetts.
 As a mentor teacher and professional development presenter, Lauren is passionate about creativity and making art accessible for everyone.
 Her passions in STEAM and Arts Integration are at the root of her goal to collaborate with classroom teachers everywhere.